-Dilution: Vote against plans in which the potential voting power dilution (VPD) of all shares outstanding exceeds fifteen percent.

-- Full Market Value: Awards must be granted at 100 percent of fair market value on the date of grant.
-However, in instances when a plan is open to broad-based employee participation and excludes the five most highly compensated employees, Public Fund Advisory Services accepts a 15 percent discount. - Burn Rate: Vote against plans where the company's three year burn rate exceeds the greater of: (1) the mean (μ) plus one standard deviation (σ) of the company's GICS group segmented by Russell 3000 index and non-Russell 3000 index; and (2) two percent of weighted common shares outstanding. - Liberal Definition of Change-in-Control: Vote against equity plans if the plan provides for the accelerated vesting of equity awards even though an actual change in control may not occur.
-Examples of such a definition could include, but are not limited to, announcement or commencement of a tender offer, provisions for acceleration upon a "potential" takeover, shareholder approval of a merger or other transactions, or similar language. - > Problematic Pay Practices: Vote against equity plans if the plan is a vehicle for problematic pay practices (e.g. if the plan allows for change-in-control payouts that are single triggered).
+- Dilution: Vote against plans in which the potential voting power dilution (VPD) of all shares outstanding exceeds fifteen percent. - > Full Market Value: Awards must be granted at 100 percent of fair market value on the date of grant.
+However, in instances when a plan is open to broad-based employee participation and excludes the five most highly compensated employees, Public Fund Advisory Services accepts a 15 percent discount. - Burn Rate: Vote against plans where the company's three year burn rate exceeds the greater of: (1) the mean (μ) plus one standard deviation (σ) of the company's GICS group segmented by Russell 3000 index and non-Russell 3000 index; and (2) two percent of weighted common shares outstanding. - > Liberal Definition of Change-in-Control: Vote against equity plans if the plan provides for the accelerated vesting of equity awards even though an actual change in control may not occur.
+Examples of such a definition could include, but are not limited to, announcement or commencement of a tender offer, provisions for acceleration upon a "potential" takeover, shareholder approval of a merger or other transactions, or similar language. - Problematic Pay Practices: Vote against equity plans if the plan is a vehicle for problematic pay practices (e.g. if the plan allows for change-in-control payouts that are single triggered). - > Executive Concentration Ratio: Vote against plans where the annual grant rate to the top five executives ("named officers") exceeds one percent of shares outstanding. - Pay-For-Performance: Vote against plans where there is a misalignment between CEO pay and the company's performance, or if performance criteria are not disclosed. - > Evergreen Features: Vote against plans that reserve a specified percentage of outstanding shares for award each year instead of having a termination date. - > Repricing: Vote against plans if the company's policy permits repricing of "underwater" options or if the company has a history of repricing past options. - > Loans: Vote against the plan if the plan administrator may provide loans to officers to assist in exercising the awards.